 This method returns true if the scalar type is compatible with the given type type or else returns false.
-For type compatibility rules see 7.

 8.5 Class Field

 This class represents a field in a container.
 For e.g. a field in a structure/union type.